 Port of La Plata

-The port of La Plata, which is the capital of the Buenos Aires province, is located on the right margin of the River
+The port of La Plata, which is the capital of the Buenos Aires province, is located on the right margin of the River Plate, at about 60 km of Buenos Aires city.

 The available berths are: